Generalized linear models with spatial dependence and a functional covariate: Model

-We approximate the infinite sum using a truncated version at $p$ terms, following the truncation strategy introduced in \cite{MS05}.
+We approximate the infinite sum in (\ref{inf_sum}) using a truncated version at $p$ terms, following the truncation strategy \citep[cf.][]{MS05}.
 The $p$-truncated model is formed through a truncation of the basis expansion,

-where $p$ diverges as the independent realizations or the sample size diverges depending on the asymptotic context.
-In the $p$-truncated model, we can consider the finite-dimensional parameter vector instead of a parameter function.
-The $p$-truncated model will be used for the estimation and asymptotic inference in Section \ref{s3} and Section \ref{s4}, respectively.
+where asymptotically $p$ diverges as the independent realizations or the sample size diverges, depending on the asymptotic context.
+With the $p$-truncation in (\ref{p_model}), we can consider the $(p+2)$-dimensional parameter vector $\mbtheta=(\eta, \alpha, \beta_1, \cdots, \beta_p)^\top$ instead of a parameter function.
+This $p$-truncated model will be adopted for the estimation and asymptotic inference of the parameters $\eta$ and $\beta$, which are developed in Sections~\ref{s3}-\ref{s4}.

+It is worth noting that our models (\ref{model}) or (\ref{p_model}) incorporate both a spatial dependence parameter $\eta$, and functional covariate $X$ along with parameter function $\beta$, or Fourier coefficient $\varepsilon_j$ with truncated parameter $\beta_j$ that increases asymptotically.
+This is the first successful endeavor to investigate spatial dependence and functional covariate processes together in a GLM setting, building on the work of \cite{MS05}.